Cassis0401/ce888labsHR/README.md

 # ce888labs
-# I read the datasheet areadly.
+# I read the datasheet areadly and I run the dataset_Shift_HR.ipynb